Shio kombu is the thin strips of seasoned, dried kelp. It has been enjoyed on top of rice for centuries in Japan.

-Kamada’s shio kombu is made from Rishiri kombu harvested in Hokkaido and then cooked in our Dashi Soy Sauce for a refined flavor.
+Kamada’s shio kombu is made from Rishiri kombu harvested in Hokkaido and then cooked in our Dashi Soy Sauce for a distinct flavor.
 Each strip is cut long and thin, offering a chewy texture with distinct kombu flavor.

 Shio Kombu 2 packet set